alexchabert/electric-arc-detection/README.md

 #File content

 Complete file size is 68Mo.
-It is support data for the article \cite{}.
+It is support data for the article "AC Series Arc-Fault Detection With A Transformer Neural Network" \cite{}.

 It contains the normalized current, the ground truth label and the predicted arc fault probabilities.
 This file contains around 1 million points per array: normalized arc current, label signal, predicted probability signal.
 The arc current is a subsampled version of the Zenodo database: